astronomer/docs/astro/connect-azure.md

 Securely connect Astro to resources running in other VNets or on-premises through a resolving service.

-As most flexible and reliable solution Astronomer recommends using Domain Name System (DNS) forwarding.
-In case of small mount of records and unmutable IP addresses, support team can create a Private zone with DNS records, pointed to customer's resources.
+Astronomer recommends using Domain Name System (DNS) forwarding as the most flexible and reliable solution.
+If you have a small number of records and immutable IP addresses, the Astronomer support team can create a Private zone with DNS records, pointed to your resources.

 <Tabs
     defaultValue="Domain Name System forwarding"